 For the Long run

-Installing or using Solar panels is one of the best strategies for saving money on electricity.
+Installing or using Solar panels is one of the best modern strategies for saving money on electricity.
 Combined, these tips make saving on electricity add up to a big deal on your utility bills.
 This can help you pay down a car loan or any other debt faster, thus putting you one step closer to your goals.